emircancakmakk/arduino_pedestrian_crossing_traffic_light_system/README.md

 ![Circuit Diagram](images/circuit_diagram.png)

-Insert your circuit diagram here.
-You can use software like Fritzing to create one.

 ## Contributing

 Contributions are welcome!
 Feel free to open an issue or submit a pull request with any improvements or suggestions.